Small press

 A small press is a publisher with annual sales below a certain level or below a certain number of titles published.
 The terms "indie publisher" and "independent press" and others are sometimes used interchangeably.
+However, when a distinction is drawn, there are about 100,000 small presses and about one million independent presses.

 Independent press is generally defined as publishers that are not part of large conglomerates or multinational corporations.
+Even when owned by a larger business, an independent press is allowed to choose which books to publish, and the business will survive or fail as a result of how well those books sell.
 Many small presses rely on specialization in genre fiction, poetry, or limited-edition books or magazines, but there are also thousands that focus on niche non-fiction markets.

-Definitions

-In the United States, this has been mentioned as publishers with annual turnover of under $50 million, or those that publish on average 10 or fewer titles per year.

 Other terms for small press, sometimes distinguished from each other and sometimes used interchangeably, are small publishers, independent publishers, or indie presses.

-Independent publishers (as defined above) made up about half of the market share of the book publishing industry in the US in 2007.
+Independent publishers (as defined above) made up about half of the market share of the book publishing industry in the United States in 2007.
 The majority of small presses are independent or indie publishers, meaning that they are separate from the handful of major publishing house conglomerates, such as Random House or Hachette.

 Characteristics

 Since the profit margins for small presses can be narrow, many are driven by other motives, including the desire to help disseminate literature with only a small likely market.
 Many presses are also associated with crowdfunding efforts that help connect authors with readers.

 Small presses tend to fill the niches that larger publishers neglect.
 They can focus on regional titles, narrow specializations and niche genres.
 They can also make up for commercial clout by creating a reputation for academic knowledge, vigorously pursuing prestigious literature prizes and spending more effort nurturing the careers of new authors.
 At its most minimal, small press production consists of chapbooks.
 This role can now be taken on by desktop publishing and web sites.
-This still leaves a continuum of small press publishing: from specialist periodicals, short runs or print-to-order of low-demand books, to fine art books and limited editions of collectors' items printed to high standards.
+This still leaves a continuum of small press publishing: from specialist periodicals, short runs or print-to-order of low-demand books, to fine art books and limited editions of collector's items printed to high standards.

+Unlike a vanity press or self-publishing service, a small press rarely publishes books written by the owner or publisher.
+Instead, these are small businesses, often with only a few employees, who select books written by other authors.